siddsax/siddsax.github.io/_posts/2016-11-09-IITK Survey:-The-Kota-Juggernaut.md

 https://docs.google.com/spreadsheets/d/1PWmEhMJFub8wNdGh1d6VIDA2movYdq3IKK24CaPl2xA/pubchart?oid=830997162&format=image
 ">

 The students who joined Kota’s coaching institution after completing 12th standard stood at 17.9%.
 11% of students entered this competitive environment even before they had enrolled in 11th standard.
-28.1% of students from Kota joined coaching before 11th standard which was found to be around 4 times the percentage of such students from other cities (7.8%).
+28.1% of students from Kota joined coaching before 11th standard which was found to be around four times the percentage of such students from other cities (7.8%).

 <img align="middle" style="float: center;width:500px;margin-left:200px" src="